pmboutet/fr-template-build/README.md

    From Data Integrity, Select France, (cci org inf dev) to enter username/password
 8. Authorize Findock(ProcessingHub, WebHub)
 9. create manually a new NPSP installment.SFFR_Type -> recordTypeID rule in PAYMENTHUB FOR NPSP Opportunity Installment Field Mapping
-RecordType ID <- Type   only on ceeate
+RecordType ID <- Type   only on create

 Got some manual update from source files?